 It is recognized that the onshore Operations group in particular may require additional facility support due to the limited infrastructure in the area.
+Trajectory models show that there are six days at minimum before oil could possibly be in the onshore area.
+This provides ample time to work with logistics to ensure there is effective onshore support infrastructure in place.
 Reference Appendix G for additional logistical supply service contractors.
 Shell is prepared to mobilize rapid deployment man camps that are fully air transportable by readily available commercial aircraft for immediate mobilization.
 These camps can be deployed, erected and functional in less than five days.
 As per Appendix A and G, Shell has contracts and arrangements with multiple, proven and reliable, vendors to provide turn-key, short-notice services as needed.